DevExpress-Examples/wpf-avalonia-xpf-demo-app/README.md

 ## How to Run

-Download pre-built installation packages for macOS and Ubuntu/Debian Linux by navigating to the Releases section.
+Download pre-built installation packages for macOS and Ubuntu/Debian Linux by navigating to the [Releases](https://github.com/DevExpress-Examples/wpf-avalonia-xpf-demo-app/releases/tag/25.1.2) section.

 **macOS**

-To install this demo on macOS, download *AvaloniaXpfDemo-x64.zip* or *AvaloniaXpfDemo-arm64.zip*, unpack it, and move the installation file to the Applications folder.
+To install this demo on macOS, download [AvaloniaXpfDemo-x64.zip](https://github.com/DevExpress-Examples/wpf-avalonia-xpf-demo-app/releases/download/25.1.2/AvaloniaXpfDemo-x64.zip) or [AvaloniaXpfDemo-arm64.zip](https://github.com/DevExpress-Examples/wpf-avalonia-xpf-demo-app/releases/download/25.1.2/AvaloniaXpfDemo-arm64.zip), unpack it, and move the installation file to the Applications folder.

 **Ubuntu/Debian Linux**